 - The Cata de Vino Montilla-Moriles is a huge tasting event featuring local wines in the southern province of Córdoba.
 The region is especially known for its sweet dessert wines.

 - April is generally considered the start of the high season throughout much of Spain.
 As a result, accommodation prices can be higher than they were during the winter months, and hotels book up quickly.
 Try to reserve as far in advance as possible.

-- No matter where you go, remember to check the weather ahead of time and pack accordingly to avoid getting taken by surprise in the case of an unexpected rain shower or street procession.
+- No matter where you go, remember to check the weather ahead of time and pack accordingly to avoid getting taken by surprise in the case of an unexpected rain shower.